Chart Color Schemes

 Altona North has seen below average employment performance when compared to national benchmarks

-In contrast, health care & social assistance employs only 11.0% of local workers, below Greater Melbourne's 14.2%.
-The worker-to-resident ratio is 0.8, indicating substantial local employment opportunities.
-Between June 2024 and June 2025, employment increased by 4.9%, labour force by 5.8%, leading to an unemployment rate rise of 0.8 percentage points.
-In comparison, Greater Melbourne had employment growth of 3.5% and a 0.5 percentage point unemployment increase over the same period.
-State-level data from Sep-25 shows Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with an unemployment rate of 4.7%, slightly higher than the national rate of 4.5%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Altona North's employment mix suggests local growth of approximately 6.4% over five years and 13.1% over ten years, though these figures are illustrative extrapolations based on national trends.
+Construction shows strong specialization with an employment share of 1.3 times the regional level.
+Health care & social assistance employs 11.0% of local workers, below Greater Melbourne's 14.2%.
+The ratio of 0.8 workers per resident indicates substantial local employment opportunities.
+Between June 2024 and June 2025, employment increased by 4.9%, labour force increased by 5.8%, leading to an unemployment rise of 0.8 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Altona North's employment mix suggests local growth of approximately 6.4%% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment